• Skip to primary navigation

 🍴 Serving suggestions

-Serve the apple crumble with whipped cream, ice cream, or vanilla custard for the ultimate baked apple dessert!
-You could also try my blackberry & apple crumble recipe in the slow cooker!
+Serve the slow cooker crumble with whipped cream, ice cream, or vanilla custard for the ultimate baked apple dessert!

 Slow cooker apple crumble in a black slow cooker basin with a bowl of apple crumble and custard on the side.